Directions and Parking

-Visitors are permitted to take photographs of the public areas at the U.S. Botanic Garden for personal use only, and must be taken with hand-held cameras.
+Visitors are permitted to take photographs of the public areas at the U.S. Botanic Garden for personal use only.
 Commercial use of such photographs is strictly prohibited.

-- Hand-held film cameras, video cameras or lap easels for sketching may be used at any time, as long as they do not affect the public's enjoyment of, or access to, our exhibits.
+- Hand-held cameras, video cameras, or lap easels for sketching may be used at any time, as long as they do not affect the public's enjoyment of, or access to, the Garden.

 - Please read the full Photography and Art Policy for more details.

-The U.S. Botanic Garden facilities are not available for rental for weddings or other private functions.
-Policies governing Congressionally sponsored events are established by the Joint Committee on the Library.
-For more detailed information, please contact Laura Anthony.
+The U.S. Botanic Garden facilities are not available for weddings or other personal or private functions.
+Policies governing Congressionally sponsored evening events are established by the Joint Committee of Congress on the Library.
+For more detailed information, see Congressional events.